1. Home

 There are three essential steps to implement conditional flows in weave.ly:

 First, you’ll need a source of data based on which you’ll condition your flow.
 In our example this is the user’s answer to the first question, which is a Likert scale.
-The source is therefore a Selectable Number block in the editor (as shown in Figure 3).
+The source is therefore a Selectable Number block in the editor (as shown below).

 Second, you’ll need to determine the condition itself.
 In other words, for what values of your data you want the flow to go one way or the other.
 To compare values you can use blocks like Text Comparison or Number Comparison.
-In our example, shown in Figure 4, we use the Number Comparison block and configure it to check whether the user’s response is > 3 (see the block’s configuration in the right panel).
+In our example, shown in the figure below, we use the Number Comparison block and configure it to check whether the user’s response is > 3 (see the block’s configuration in the right panel).

 Third, comparison blocks always have two output ports, one which outputs a value if the comparison passes (i.e. the result is true) and the other when the comparison fails (i.e. the result is false).
 By linking these different ports to different navigation interactions you can complete your conditional interaction.
-In our example we respectively link the true and false output port to navigate to the upper or lower screens in the next part of the survey (see Figure 5).
+In our example we respectively link the true and false output port to navigate to the upper or lower screens in the next part of the survey (see the figure below).

 Building More Complex Conditions